 3. Bills of Exchange and Promissory Notes.-(i.)
 Rates.
 In all the States except New South Wales, when a bill of exchange or promissory note is payable on demand, the rate charged is one penny.
-When the bill was not payable on demand the duty levied in New South Wales, until the Amendment Act of 1907 came into force on 1st January, 1908, was sixpence for every £25 or part thereof, but under this Act no duty is now payable on bills of exchange or promissory notes in that State.
-The rate in Victoria for all bills of exchange was sixpence for every £25\ up to £100, and one shilling for every £50 over £100, but under the Act of 1908 these rates only apply to those bills both drawn in, and payable in Victoria, all others being free from duty.
+When the bill was not payable on demand the duty levied in New South Wales, until the Amendment Act of 1907 came into force on 1st, January, 1908, was sixpence for every £25 or part thereof, but under this Act no duty is now payable on bills of exchange was sixpence for every £25\ up to £100, and one shilling for every £50 over £100, but under the Act of 1908 these rates only apply to those bills both drawn in and payable in Victoria, all others being free from duty.
 One shilling is charged in Queensland for every £50.
 For every £25 the duty in South Australia is sixpence if the bill is negotiable in the Commonwealth, but when a bill is drawn in South Australia and payable in any place beyond the Commonwealth, one shilling is charged for every £100, in which case an adhesive stamp only is to be used.
 In Western Australia, when the amount of the bill does not exceed £25 the duty payable is sixpence, when it exceeds £25 the duty is increased by sixpence for every £25 up to £100, and when it exceeds £100, one shilling for every £50 is charged.
 An amount of threepence is levied in Tasmania for a bill not exceeding £5; sixpence for one exceeding £5 and under £25; and an additional sixpence for every succeeding £25.